ianhomer/digital-garden/README.md

     GARDENS_DIRECTORY=../../../../things/boxofjam

-## tl;dr - deploy with Vercel
+## Deploying with Vercel

-Fork this repository, sign up to an account with <https://vercel.com/>, create new project, import the repository you forked.
-Go to settings and change the build command to
+Fork this repository, sign up to an account with <https://vercel.com/>, create a new project and import the repository you forked.
+Go to settings and change the build command to:

     pnpm build:prepare && pnpm build